-German, Italian and French translators are available on request – request through your travel operator or agent.
-When staying at a private camp or lodge, your guide will very often be able to introduce you to his or her friends and family, and will act as interpreter if necessary.
-Some amazing interaction with local people is possible, and more than likely to occur while on your trip to Botswana.
+German, Italian and French translators are available on request through your travel operator or agent.
+When staying at a private camp or lodge, your guide can act as interpreter if necessary during social interactions.

 Electricity is supplied at 220/240v.
-Both square and round wall plugs are used.
+Both square (UK) and round (RSA) wall plugs are used.